AbhijithMogaveera/AndroidSnippetPoint/Http/HttpLoggingInterceptor2/README.md

 ```

-## Copy pastes this code to your project
+## Copy this code into your project

 ```java